David Arnold Research

 had done.
 After the work was finished, I pointed out to my contract monitor that

 I had not been paid for all the work I did.
-His answer was "Yes - but think of your
+His response is given below.

 Contribution to science